 A student classified as a non-resident retains this status until he/she is officially approved for reclassification as a resident by completing the Application for Residency Classification Form, which is available in the Admissions Office.
 A student classified as a resident but who becomes a non-resident as provided by the statutes shall promptly notify the Admissions Office of such change.
 Residency status may be challenged when circumstances indicate a change of legal resident.
 Any sanctioned change of classification from non-resident to resident will not be made retroactive beyond the period in which the change is approved.

 The Board of Trustees for the Nebraska State Colleges has established a schedule of tuition and fees to be charged by the State Colleges.
 This may be obtained from the Business Office.
+For more information please visit the Cost of Attendance link.

 Refunds on tuition for the academic year are pro-rated, based on a schedule available in the Business Office.
 Students who are recipients of Title IV funds will be subject to the student refund procedure requirements of the Higher Education Authorization Act of 1998.
 Details regarding this requirement are available at both the Business Office and the Financial Aid Office.